 Scammers target utility customers every day — especially around the holidays.
-Additionally, there has been increased scam activity since the COVID-19 pandemic began.
-Knowing the current hardships many are facing, scammers are even requesting donations to fake charities.
+Additionally, there has been increased scam activity.

 If you pay a utility bill, you can be a target.
 That’s why it’s important to understand and protect yourself from utility scam tactics.
 These scams occur by phone, by email and in person.
 If you are ever in doubt, call us directly at (602) 236-8888.